openEOPlatform/documentation/join/early_adopter.md

 # How to join the OpenEO Platform Virtual Organization (2 Steps)

 ::: danger Available Options
-Currently, openEO Platform is only open within a free 30 day trial period or via Network of Resources sponsoring.
+Currently, openEO Platform is only available within a free 30 day trial period or via Network of Resources sponsoring.

-Read more about the 30 day trial period on the [documentation page](./free_trial.md) Read more about the Network of Resources sponsoring on the [Step-by-Step guide](https://openeo.cloud/esa-network-of-resources-funding/)
+Read more about the 30 day trial period on the [documentation page](./free_trial.md) or the Network of Resources sponsoring on the [Step-by-Step guide](https://openeo.cloud/esa-network-of-resources-funding/)

 Approval time:
 We approve accounts traditionally on Monday evenings.
 Please be a bit patient specifically during holiday periods if your account is not directly approved.